seated/apus/README.md

 ## Installation

-You can install apus you by adding it to your list of dependencies in `mix.exs` and running `mix deps.get`.
+You can install apus by adding it to your list of dependencies in `mix.exs` and running `mix deps.get`.

 ```elixir
 def deps do